 Don't have a Meso account?

-Pachira is a genus of tropical trees distributed in Central and South America.
+Pachira is a genus of tropical trees distributed in Central and South America and the Caribbean, ranging from Mexico to Bolivia and southern Brazil.
 They are classified in the subfamily Bombacoideae of the family Malvaceae.
 Previously the genus was assigned to Bombacaceae.
 Prior to that the genus was found in the (now obsolete) Sterculiaceae.
-Some 77 species have been identified.
-They form small or large trees with digitate leaves, and the fruit an oval woody one-celled capsule opening by a number of divisions and containing many seeds.
-The genus name is derived from a language spoken in Guyana....read more on Wikipedia.
+54 species are currently accepted.
+They form small or large trees with digitate leaves, and the fruit an oval woody one-celled capsule opening by a number of divisions and containing many seeds....read more on Wikipedia.

 There's also wisdom in how different civilizations used plants throughout the millenia.